 2. Congressional Cemetery

 I know this one might sound odd but this a beautiful quiet space to enjoy the blooms.
-This historic cemetery is open to the public (currently unfortunately not offering their tours).
+This historic cemetery is open to the public.
 There were originally 12 varieties of cherry trees gifted to DC, in the photo below you will see the Akebono variety which produces these pink blossoms whereas at the Tidal Basin you will see predominantly white blooms.

 3. National Arboretum